• Skip to primary navigation

 • Macroeconomics

-Calculating added value is straightforward.
+Calculating the value added is straightforward.
 The value-added formula requires only simple linear mathematical operations.
-We only need two data: price and cost.
+We only need two pieces of data: price and cost.

 Well, in this article, we discussed the value-added formula at the beginning.
 Then, we take a simple example to calculate it.
 Then, in the next section, we discuss how it is applied in economics to calculate GDP.